openai/mle-bench/README.md

 Evaluating agents with the above settings on the full 75 competitions of MLE-bench can be expensive.
 For users preferring a "lite" version of the benchmark, we recommend using the [Low complexity split](https://github.com/openai/mle-bench/blob/main/experiments/splits/low.txt) of our dataset, which consists of only 22 competitions.
 This reduces the number of runs substantially, while still allowing fair comparison along one column of the table above.

-Furthermore, the Low complexity competitions tend to be significantly more lightweight (see below), so users may additionally consider reducing the runtime or compute resources available to the agents for further cost reduction.
+Furthermore, the Low complexity competitions tend to be significantly more lightweight (158GB total dataset size compared to 3.3TB for the full set), so users may additionally consider reducing the runtime or compute resources available to the agents for further cost reduction.
 However, note that doing so risks degrading the performance of your agent.
 For example, see [Section 3.3 and 3.4 of our paper](https://arxiv.org/abs/2410.07095) where we have experimented with varying resources on the full competition set.

 The Lite dataset contains the following competitions: